Student Activities Office Grants

 • Eligible and ineligible expenses for Student Activities Office grants are outlined in the Unallowable and Allowable Expense Document.

-• Each grant request must total at least $100.
+• Each grant award must total at least $100.

 • For event series applications: The individual events in a series may be less than $100, as long as the total amount for the entire series included in the application is more than $100.